tnhu/kanji/README.md

 ### Declare actions

 Actions happen when users click (or touch) on an element inside a component.
-By default, button and elements have role="button" are action targets.
+By default, button and elements have role="button" are action sources.
 You declare behavior of an action by specifying data-act="actionName".

 ``` html
 <div data-com="MyExampleComponent" data-lazy="false">